wubin28/branch-merge-demo/readme.md

 Update file readme.md in local master to try rebase with conflict.

 Update file readme.md in origin/master on github to try merge with conflict

+Update readme.md in origin/master to try merge tool